kzu/kzu.github.io/_posts/2016-09-30-nuking-component-model-cache.md

 A quick search on the web for [InvalidMEFCacheException](https://www.google.com.ar/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=InvalidMEFCacheException) will yield quite a few results.
 If you have faced it, you know it's annoying like hell.

-> I wonder, if VS already detected its cache is invalid, which doesn't it auto-nuke it and offer a quick Restart action?
+> I wonder, if VS already detected its cache is invalid, why doesn't it auto-nuke it
+> and offer a quick Restart action?

 Two very common ways you can corrupt the MEF cache are: